brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 # Several break changes

-The version ASP.NET Core 3.0 have changed a lot.
+The new version, written in ASP.NET Core 3.0, changed a lot.
 So before upgrade read differences between light and full version.
-At the end it's the same project .
+If have the past version, don't worry.
+It's the same project at all.
 But splited repo's.

 # Installation

 If you know the differences between Light and Full.
 Check the installation instructions below.
-If wanna understand, check more here [Presentation](#presentation) version.
+If wanna understand, check more here at[Presentation](#presentation) section.

 ## Full Install